gfxfundamentals/webgl-fundamentals/README.md

 This way you don't have to go back and fix already translated articles.
 Just translate one article at a time and leave the links as is.
 They'll link to placeholders until someone translates the missing articles.

+### UI localization

+Some of the diagrams allow passing translations for the UI.
+For example if there is a slider named "rotation" you can add "?ui-rotation=girar" at the end of the URL for the diagram.
+For 2 or more translations separate them with a `&`.
+Certain characters are disallowed in URLs like `=`, `#`, `&` etc. For those use their uri encoding.

 ### To build